Bitcoin ignited the world’s imagination when in 2017, it went from $975 in March to $20,089 in December!

 The model has a Bitcoin price prediction of $288,000 by 2024.

 He has also been uncannily accurate at times.
-Notably, in April (before the May price correction) when he warned that the market was likely to see record-breaking liquidations as Bitcoin was overvalued.
+Notably, in April (before the May price correction) when he warned that the market was likely to see record-breaking liquidations as BTC was overvalued.

 His Bitcoin price prediction foresees a sustained bear market and fall all the way down to $7000.

-In a nutshell, Bitcoin price prediction is wildly difficult, and volatility is in-built into the crypto ecosystem.
-This stems from several factors – market sentiment, general investor interest, government actions and policies and even tweets from business leaders – that affect the price to unpredictable degrees.
+In a nutshell, BTC price prediction is wildly difficult, and volatility is in-built into the crypto ecosystem.
+This stems from several factors – market sentiment, general investor interest, government actions and policies, and even tweets from business leaders – that affect the price to unpredictable degrees.

-Big investors must closely follow and consider breakthrough changes such as how international policies shape and affect cryptocurrencies and how giant economies like the US, China, and India are reacting to cryptocurrencies.
+Big investors must closely follow and consider breakthrough changes, such as how international policies shape and affect cryptocurrencies and how giant economies like the US, China, and India react to cryptocurrencies.
 But they cannot afford to ignore popular public sentiment in the crypto market; there is no denying that Bitcoin’s rise owes much to its first fans and the public perception that painted it as the currency of the free.

-For investors with less skin in the game, it makes sense to hold on to their Bitcoin, as the long term predictions are more favourable than not.
+For investors with less skin in the game, it makes sense to hold on to their BTC, as the long-term predictions are more favourable than not.
 Fix in your mind how much you are willing to risk and lose without regret and only start thinking of divesting your Bitcoins when you near that threshold.

 China has recently cracked down on crypto-related activities, and the US is looking at new crypto tax reporting obligations.
 On the other side, some countries like Ecuador are embracing cryptocurrencies.

 In the long run, understanding how these decisions affect the crypto market is critical to accurately predicting the Bitcoin price.2.